The Radio (Fallout): Plot

-In the wasteland, Thaddeus (with CX404 still following him, trying to grab the bag that Wilzig's head is stored inside) stops outside of a Red Rocket truck stop to examine his foot that was injured when Maximus stepped on it (while wearing power armor) during their fight.
-After removing his boot, and peeling off his blood-soaked sock, Thaddeus is horrified to discover that his foot is mangled beyond repair.
-Fearing he is going to die, Thaddeus decides to find a radio tower, in order to send a message to the Brotherhood.
+In the wasteland, Thaddeus (with CX404 still following him, trying to grab the bag in which Wilzig's head is stored) stops outside of a Red Rocket truck stop to examine his foot that was injured when Maximus stepped on it (while wearing power armor) during their fight.
+After removing his boot and peeling off his blood-soaked sock, Thaddeus is horrified to discover that his foot is mangled beyond repair.
+Fearing he is going to die, Thaddeus decides to try to find a radio tower in order to send a message to the Brotherhood.
 Deciding that CX404 is too much of a nuisance to put up with any more, Thaddeus abandons the dog by placing her inside an empty Nuka-Cola dispenser outside of the truck stop (although he does make sure the dog is still able to breathe before departing).
-Some time later, he encounters a snake oil salesman, the same man who Maximus had encountered much earlier, who takes him to his "dispensary".
+Some time later, he encounters a snake oil salesman, the same man who Maximus had encountered much earlier, who takes him to his "dispensary."
 Though Thaddeus muses over just killing him and taking his stash of drugs, the snake oil salesman points out that only he knows which of his ingredients are lethal and which are benign.
-He then offers to craft an unknown concoction to heal Thaddeus' broken foot; when the matter of payment is brought up, Thaddeus offers the fusion core he'd taken from Titus' suit in exchange.
-The snake oil salesman accepts, and after making the concoction, gives it to Thaddeus; the unknown concoction heals his foot immediately.
-When Thaddeus asks the snake oil salesman if he knows of the location of a radio tower, the salesman says there is one in what used to be Shady Sands; when Thaddeus mentions that Shady Sands is supposed to be highly radioactive, the salesman enigmatically tells Thaddeus that radiation won't be bothering him any more, before departing.
+He then offers to craft an unknown concoction to heal Thaddeus's broken foot; when the matter of payment is brought up, Thaddeus offers the fusion core he'd taken from Titus's suit in exchange.
+The snake oil salesman accepts, and, after making the concoction, gives it to Thaddeus; the unknown concoction heals his foot immediately.
+When Thaddeus asks the snake oil salesman if he knows of the location of a radio tower, the salesman says there is one in what used to be Shady Sands; when Thaddeus mentions that Shady Sands is supposed to be highly radioactive, the salesman enigmatically tells Thaddeus that radiation won't be bothering him anymore, before departing.
 Thaddeus eventually reaches the radio station, with Lucy and Maximus arriving shortly after.
-After shooting at them, Thaddeus triggers a booby trap and is shot through the neck by a crossbow.
+After shooting at them, Thaddeus triggers a booby trap and is shot through the neck with a crossbow.
 He removes the bolt and rapidly heals, leading Maximus to infer that Thaddeus has turned into a Ghoul.
-With the Brotherhood nearing, Thaddeus gives them Wilzig's head and flees to avoid being killed.
+With the Brotherhood nearing, Thaddeus gives Lucy and Maximus Wilzig's head and flees to avoid being killed.
 Maximus decides to distract them while Lucy leaves with Wilzig's head, and they kiss before parting.

 In Vault 33, Betty is starting to relocate some of the inhabitants to Vault 32.
 With the co-overseers separated and some of the raiders mysteriously dying, Norm decides to impersonate Betty to hack into her conversations with Vault 31's overseer.
-He is given access to "return" to Vault 31, and he enters the Vault, without encountering anybody.
+He is given access to "return" to Vault 31, and he enters the Vault without encountering anybody.
 At the end of the main corridor, he is shocked by something off camera.